Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 Other Important Considerations

 Being compliant with the local laws is vital to setting up a subsidiary in Austria.
-So, to stay on top of the taxation of foreign subsidiaries in Austria, you should consider hiring a lawyer or consultant.
+So, to stay on top of the taxation of foreign subsidiaries in Austria, you should consider staffing a lawyer or consultant.
 If neither of these two is an option, then before setting up a subsidiary company in Austria, make sure to appoint a company executive to ensure your organization stays compliant.
 Moreover, incorporating a foreign subsidiary in Austria comes with high costs.
 Thus, plan your incorporation process according to your budget.

 How can Multiplier’s Employer of Record Help You Hire and Expand in Austria?